 - The erroneous advice was not the result of material omissions or misinformation in the written request for advice.

-If you believe that you qualify for a removal or reduction of the penalty because of erroneous written advice, you must mail a statement to the IRS, signed under penalty of perjury, outlining how the erroneous advice resulted in the penalty.
-You must include with the statement a copy of both the written request for advice, and a copy of the written advice you received in response to your request.
+If you believe you meet the criteria above, you must mail a statement, signed under penalty of perjury, outlining how the erroneous advice resulted in the penalty.
+You must include a copy of both the written request for advice and a copy of the written advice you received in response to your request.
+Mail the statement and supporting documentation to the address listed on your penalty notice.

 Tips for next year